coverclock/com-diag-hazer/README.md

 the kinds of embedded systems I am frequently called to work upon.
 Hazer and gpstool have also turned out to be really useful tools for testing and evaluating GPS devices.

+This software is an original work of its author(s).

 # Sentences